West Virginia National Cemeteries Project

 Using newspapers, yearbooks, obituaries, census records, city directories, archival records, and sometimes even letters or interviews with family members, the students sought to vividly memorialize the lives and service of their veterans.
 In the eyes of the project, every veteran’s experience is considered equally valuable.
 There is no requirement for length of service; a veteran need not have seen combat or served during a conflict.
 The only prerequisite is interment at one of West Virginia’s two national cemeteries.

-The Humanities Council is proud to salute America’s veterans through the West Virginia National Cemeteries Project, and was honored by the assistance and/or partnership of the Taylor County Historical and Genealogical Society, Grafton High School, West Virginia University, and West Virginia Archives and History.
-Special thanks to Patricia McClure, Melissa Bingmann, Olive Ricketts, and Jacob Klinger.
+The Humanities Council is proud to salute America’s veterans through the West Virginia National Cemeteries Project, and continues to be honored by the assistance and/or partnership of the Taylor County Historical and Genealogical Society, Grafton High School, West Virginia University, West Virginia Archives and History, as well as many supportive members of the public.
 We hope to nurture and expand the project for many years to come.

 Please forward questions or comments to the Council program officer at programs@wvhumanities.org